 The Sardinia Symposia are traditionally opened by outstanding scientists giving a lecture on a topic linked to the world of waste management but not dealing directly with this issue.

-We are proud to announce that the seventeenth edition of the conference will be opened, on Monday 30th September, by Jim Bridges, University of Surrey (UK), Annalisa Oboe, University of Padova (IT), Rainer Stegmann, Hamburg University of Technology (DE) and Evangelos Gidarakos, Technical University of Crete (GR).
+The seventeenth edition of the conference was opened, on Monday 30th September, by Jim Bridges, University of Surrey (UK), Annalisa Oboe, University of Padova (IT), Rainer Stegmann, Hamburg University of Technology (DE) and Evangelos Gidarakos, Technical University of Crete (GR).

 THE NEED TO CHANGE ROLES - FROM RESPONDERS TO LEADERS